Peacefulcatt/yolo_kidney_stone/README.md

-Certainly!
-Here's a "README" style explanation for the provided code:

 ## YOLOv8 Video Inference with Grid Visualization

 This code performs object detection using the YOLOv8 model on a video file and overlays a grid onto the frames to assist in analysis.
 It provides interactive controls to adjust the grid density and the size of detected objects for better visualization.